nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 Please take note to add a space before and after delimiters! e.g ' /c ' Please note that except for 'find-item' and 'find-user', all other commands are case-sensitive!
 Refrain from using '|' and '/' as arguments!
+Please note that price inputs can only have at most 2 decimals!
 ____________________________________________________________
 ```